 There are even some oncologists who prescribe a low carb high fat diet to their patients.
 I wish more studies would be done on the use of a low carb diet against cancer so that other victims like me sister could be saved.

 Tiramisu is my all-time favorite dessert and it often brings back memories of when I first made the dessert with my sister.
-I came up with my own low carb and gluten free tiramisu recipe to share with my family a few years ago.
+I came up with my own low carb tiramisu recipe to share with my family a few years ago.

-This time, I thought I’d try something a little different and make tiramisu whoopie pies.
+This time, I thought I’d try something a little different and make tiramisu gluten free whoopie pies.
 To get well formed cookies, you really need to use a whoopie pie pan.
-I used a mini whoopie pie pan which bakes 24 mini cookies, but a regular size whoopie pie pan could also be used for larger pies.

 When using a whoopie pie pan, you want to make sure you don’t put too much batter in the molds otherwise it will overflow while baking.
 I found that filling each cavity about 2/3 full works well.